null

 Cocoa is the main ingredient in chocolate; the other is sugar.
 Both of these are grown locally – so we could create a high value product and do so on location!

-Months of research followed.
+Research followed.
 This confirmed that tree to bar chocolate manufacturing was possible.
 The research also hinted at the emerging global chocolate industry transformation being driven by chocolate consumers.
-Although less advanced, this chocolate industry evolution is similar to the early stages of coffee and craft beer transformation over the last two decades.
+This chocolate industry evolution is similar to the early stages of coffee and craft beer transformation over the last two decades.

-With advice from the Queensland Department of Agriculture we planted our first cocoa seeds in late 2012 and launched Australian Chocolate Pty Ltd, the company behind Charley’s Chocolate, which was formed in 2013.
+With advice from the Queensland Department of Agriculture our first cocoa seeds were planted in late 2012 and Australian Chocolate Pty Ltd, the company behind Charley’s Chocolate, was launched.